The idea of starting a business is exciting. But many ideas require time, money, and risk.

 2. Pricing is about more than profit

 Price your products too low and shoppers might assume they’re low quality.
-Price them too high, and you might scare some customers off.
+Price them too high and you risk scaring some customers off.
 In any case, you’ll need to find a sweet spot that also lets you factor in the cost to acquire customers and offer discounts, especially if you plan on paying for ads.

-With many of the business ideas we’ll explore in this post, you may not be shipping your products, but you still need to cover the cost of shipping.
+With many of the small business ideas explored in this post, you may not be shipping your products, but you still need to cover the cost of shipping.
 Consider your shipping costs and how they will vary in the different countries you want to serve.

-Many online sellers try to bake their shipping costs into their retail price so that they can offer free shipping, or at least a reasonable flat rate.
-Others focus on encouraging shoppers to add more items to their cart with conditional free shipping (e.g. free shipping on orders over $50) to maximize their profit.
+Many online sellers try to bake their shipping costs into their retail price so they can offer free shipping or at least a reasonable flat rate.
+Others focus on encouraging shoppers to add more items to their cart with conditional free shipping (e.g., free shipping on orders over $50) to maximize their profit.

 At the end of the day, your prices can be tweaked and you can experiment with a variety of pricing strategies until you find one that works for you.

-- 5 Ways to Increase the Average Order Value of your Online Store
+- Five Ways to Grow the Average Order Value of Your Online Store

 3. Test, learn, and grow as you go